privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     string name = 1;

     // Keys to lookup from Buyer Key/Value service.
-    // NOTE: CA / IG name would be another lookup key besides the keys in this field
+    // NOTE: CA / IG name would be another lookup key besides the keys in this
-    // when the Buyer KV lookup happens fron BuyerFrontEnd.
-It is recommended to a Buyer
+    // field when the Buyer KV lookup happens from BuyerFrontEnd.
+It is
-    // that CA / IG name is not added to `bidding_signals_keys` so that less redundant
+    // recommended to a Buyer that CA / IG name is not added to
-    // data is shipped server side.
+    // `bidding_signals_keys` so that less redundant data is shipped server
-    // Client (Android or Browser) should be check and remove IG / CA name from
+    // side.
+Client (Android or Browser) should be check and remove IG / CA name
-    // `bidding_signals_keys` so that redudant / duplicate data is not sent over the wire. repeated string bidding_signals_keys = 2;
+    // from `bidding_signals_keys` so redundant / duplicate data is not sent
+    // over the wire.
+    repeated string bidding_signals_keys = 2;
   }